-at a heuristic level by Kirchhoff in 1859 (see [34]) and stated formally by Planck in 1900 (see [25]).
+The aim of this paper is to underline a special role of equilibrium distributions in statistical mechanics of systems governed by hyperbolic partial differential equations (for parabolic equations see [6, 27]).
+Important examples arise when one discusses the role a canonical Gibbs distribution (CGD) in the Planck theory of spectral density of the black-body emission and in the Einstein-Debye quantum theory of solid state (see, e.g. [31]).
+[The word 'canonical' is used in this paper to emphasize the fact that the probability distribution under consideration is formally related to the 'Hamiltonian', or the energy functional, of the corresponding equation by the Gibbs exponential formula.
+Owing to the linearity of our equations, there are plenty of other first integrals which lead to other stationary measures.]
+Historically, the emission law was established at a heuristical level by Kirchhoff in 1859 (see [34]) and stated formally by Planck in 1900 (see [25]).
 The law concerns the correspondence between the temperature and the colour of an emitting body (e.g., a burning carbon, or an incandescent wire in an electric bulb).
-Furthermore, it provides fundamental information on an interaction between the Maxwell field and "matter".
-Planck's formula specifies a "radiation intensity" $I_T(\omega)$ of the electromagnetic field at a fixed temperature T>0, as a function of the frequency $\omega>0$.
+Furthermore, it provides a fundamental information on an interaction between the Maxwell field and a 'matter'.
+Planck's formula specifies a 'radiation intensity' $I_T(\omega)$ of the electromagnetic field at a fixed temperature T > 0, as a function of the frequency $\omega > 0$.
 It is convenient to treat $I_T(\cdot)$ as the spectral correlation function of a stationary random process.
-Then if g_T denotes an equilibrium distribution of this process, the Kirchhoff-Planck law suggests the long-time convergence
+Then if q_T denotes an equilibrium distribution of this process, the Kirchhoff-Planck law suggests the long-time convergence

-$$\mu_t \to g_T, \quad t \to \infty.$$ (1.1)
+$$\mu_t \to g_T, \quad t \to \infty. \tag{1.1}$$

 Here μ_t is the distribution at time t of a nonstationary random solution.
 The resulting equilibrium temperature T is determined by an initial distribution μ_0 .
-Convergence to equilibrium (1.1) is also expected in a system of Maxwell's equations coupled to an equation of evolution of "matter".
+Convergence to equilibrium (1.1) is also expected in a system of Maxwell's equations coupled to an equation of evolution of a 'matter'.
 For example, both (1.1) and the Kirchhoff-Planck law should hold for the coupled Maxwell-Dirac equations [5], or for their second-quantised modifications.
 However, the rigorous proof here is still an open problem.

 Previously, the convergence of type (1.1) to a CGD g_T has been established for an ideal gas with infinitely many particles by Sinai (see, e.g., [7]).
-Similar results were later obtained for other infinite-dimensional systems (see [2,10] and a survey [9]).
-For nonlinear wave problems, the first such result has been established by Jaksic and Pillet in [18]: they consider a system of a classical particle coupled to a wave field in a smooth nonlocal fashion.
+Similar results were later obtained for other infinite-dimensional systems (see [2, 10] and a survey [9]).
+For nonlinear wave problems, the first result of such kind has been established by Jaksic and Pillet in [18]: they consider a system of a classical particle coupled to a wave field in a smooth nonlocal fashion.
 For all these models, the CGD g_T is well-defined, although the convergence is highly non-trivial.
-On the other hand, for the local coupling such as in the Maxwell-Dirac equations, the problem of "ultraviolet divergence" arises: the CGDs cannot be defined directly as the local energy is formally infinite almost surely.
+On the other hand, for the local coupling such as in the Maxwell-Dirac equations, the problem of 'ultraviolet divergence' arises: the CGDs cannot be defined directly as the local energy is formally infinite almost surely.
 This is a serious technical difficulty that suggests that, to begin with, one should analyse convergence to non-canonical stationary measures μ{∞} , with finite mean local energy: